-- Complete an ECU Application for Admission/Readmission. - Submit the Masters of Water Resource Policy and Management admissions forms - Provide transcripts of all work completed (baccalaureate and graduate); - Submit a current resume;
+- 1. Complete an ECU Application for Admission/Readmission. - 2.
+Submit the Masters of Water Resource Policy and - Management admissions forms a.
+Provide transcripts of all work completed (baccalaureate - and graduate);b.
+Submit a current resume; - Sublint a current resume,

 Unconditional admission may be granted to applicants who meet the following criteria: